fffjacquier/notes-app/README.md

 ## TODOs

 1. refactor the save method to be accessible from page New and Save button inside Note.js
+2. make New page
+3. add tests
+4. what happen when you remove all notes by default?

 •• Done
 - fix the save error
 - fix currentFolder
 - get only the first words and fix the date in CurretnFolder
+- make addnote full page and with nav